 ADULT NEUROPSYCHOLOGY-CLINICAL TRAINING EXPERIENCES

-(Clinical training experiences comprise a minimum of 50% of the resident’s time.)
+Clinical training experiences comprise approximately 50% of the resident’s time.

 General Neuropsychology Clinic: The adult neuropsychology resident conducts outpatient evaluations for adult and geriatric patients with a wide array of presenting cognitive, emotional, and behavioral conditions.
 A psychometrist model is used for the majority of the assessments, with the resident responsible for interviewing, interpreting, writing clinical reports, and providing feedback.
+Residents are expected, on average, to see approximately 4 cases per week (with a psychometrist).
 Residents also provide inpatient consultation services on a rotating basis.
 A goal of this program is to ensure that all residents gain experience with patients across the entire lifespan.
 As such, all Michigan Medicine residents will complete a 4-month experience that involves assessment of pediatric patients.

 Primary Clinic Experiences: